piqosoft/deploy-firebase-functions/README.md

-# Deploy to Firebase Functions With Project Targets!
+# Deploy Firebase Functions to Deploy Targets

-A GitHub Action to deploy to Firebase Functions that is able to deploy to different projects.
-Need to deploy to production on one branch, then to development on another?
+A GitHub Action to deploy to Firebase Functions to a specific [target](https://firebase.google.com/docs/cli/targets).
 Specify a 'target' by using the <key, value> set in your `firebaserc` file.
 For example:

 ```
 {